DougLau/earthwyrm/README.md

 ## Database tables

 GIS data is stored in a PostgreSQL database, using the PostGIS extension.
-Geometry columns can be points, linestrings or polygons.
+Each table contains one column containing `point`, `linestring` or `polygon` data.
+The geometry must use Web Mercator (EPSG:3857) projection.
 The `osm2pgsql` tool creates tables in the proper format.

 [documentation]: https://docs.rs/earthwyrm
 [EarthWyrm-warp]: earthwyrm-warp/